Making the most of your TPE feedback sessions

 - What did you do well?
 Ask if this came across in your answer

 - What did you not do well?
-If there were issues with sections, ask what you could have added to your answer
+If there were issues with sections, it may be on case study technique – ask your marker the impact this had on the answer produced

 - How can you improve?
-For example, if you have a poor executive summary – what would have made it clearer, and / or what was missing?
+For example, if you have a poor executive summary – what would have made it clearer?

-Your marker will expect you to have read through your script, and based on the morning of the mock debrief session, identified areas of strength / weakness.
+Your marker will expect you to have read through your script, and based on the morning of the mock debrief session, identified areas of strength or weakness.

 After the face-to-face feedback session